BBOXX/MMDocs/source/index.html.md

 ## Authentication

-When you call BBOXX SOAP API, you must authenticate each request by using a set of API credentials.
-BBOXX associates a set of API credentials with a specific Mobile Money account.
+When you call BBOXX SOAP API, you must authenticate each request by using a username and password provided using "BASIC Authentication".

+### How Basic Authentication Works

 ```shell